kohactive/blog/source/2016-03-11-marketing-your-startup.html.markdown

 4. Fonts: Speaking of fonts, most people choose the most basic web fonts available.
 Being super particular about fonts being used on your website, if they aren’t basic webfonts, will make your website less consistent across browsers and versions.
 5. Colors: Nailing down specific colors can be left to a designer, but you should have an idea of what you like.
 You should also do a bit of research on the psychology of color.

 Once you’re past your proof of concept, you can work further to develop a brand story and positioning statement(s).
 But starting with the right amount of strategy in regards to design from the outset is a smart way to approach launch.
+Learn more about our client approach to [design here](https://www.kohactive.com/startups/design-sprint)!

 ![What accounts you need](https://s3.amazonaws.com/mediocre-production/uploads/image/filename/70/Satellite.png)

 ## What Accounts You Need

-You may not be a marketing expert, but there will be some marketing tools you need to claim before you bring someone on board.
+You may not be a marketing expert, but there will be some [marketing tools](https://www.kohactive.com/blog/ten-tools-every-startup-needs/) you need to claim before you bring someone on board.
 This involves setting up accounts on Facebook, Twitter, Instagram, LinkedIn--if all of those make sense for your brand.
 Here’s how to determine what social media accounts make sense for you.

 ### Twitter
 This one is the most universally needed.
 This account is good for starting to follow other fellow startups (and investors,) sharing industry news, and building lists of people who are important in your industry.